dragonflydb/documentation/docs/command-reference/generic/fieldttl.md

 ---
-description: "Learn the Redis TTL command to get remaining time-to-live of a key."
+description: "Learn the Dragonfly FIELDTTL command to get remaining time-to-live of a key."
 ---

 import PageTitle from '@site/src/components/PageTitle';